 Hardship exemptions are not automatic; each request is evaluated individually.
 To begin the process, download the appropriate form; fill it out completely and mail it to the Health Insurance Marketplace at the address shown on the form.

-At Carmoon Group, we help you find affordable insurance solutions that are uniquely suited to your individual needs.
+At Carmoon Group, we help you find affordable business insurance solutions that are uniquely suited to your individual needs.
 Give us a call at 516-292-3780 and set up an appointment for your free 30-minute consultation — we’re here every weekday from 9 a.m. to 6 p.m.
 Can’t call during business hours?
 Just fill out our online form and we will contact you at a convenient time.